big-data-europe/docker-flink/template/sbt/README.md

 ### Package your application using SBT
 You can build and launch your application on a Flink cluster by extending this image with your sources.
 The template uses [SBT](http://www.scala-sbt.org/) as build tool, so make sure you have a `build.sbt` file for your application specifying all the dependencies.

-The SBT `package` command must create an assembly JAR (or 'uber' JAR) containing your code and its dependencies.
+The SBT `assembly` command must create an assembly JAR (or 'uber' JAR) containing your code and its dependencies.
 Flink and Hadoop dependencies should be listes as `provided`.

 ### Extending the Flink SBT template with your application